 b) For each transmission power offset, if the PDSCH BLER using the transport format indicated by median CQI is less than or equal to 0.1, then the BLER using the transport format indicated by the (median CQI+1) shall be greater than 0.1.
 For each transmission power offset, if the PDSCH BLER using the transport format indicated by the median CQI is greater than 0.1, then the BLER using transport format indicated by (median CQI-1) shall be less than or equal to 0.1.

 c) The absolute difference in median CQI for each of transmission power offset shall be ≥ 2.

-Table 6.2.2.2.1.3.1: CQI reporting test parameters for PCell on band with shared spectrum access
+Table 6.2.3.2.1.3-1: CQI reporting test parameters for PCell on band with shared spectrum access